gazebosim/gz-bazel/README.md

 bazel-bin/bazel/lint/buildifier //common/BUILD.bazel  # Only reformat one file.
 ```

-If buildifier was not build with the workspace (unusual), but it via
+If buildifier was not built with the workspace (this is unusual), build it via

 ```
 cd ~/gz